derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-19/11/2023 16:14:24 : 3 Database Admins walked into a NoSQL bar.
+20/11/2023 16:17:14 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand trinary, those who don't, and those who have never heard of it.
+A programmer walks into a foo...
 <!-- replace-with-joke ends -->